-Today, the entire Twistlock Team is thrilled to announce the unveiling of a new office in Baton Rouge, LA.
+Today, the entire Twistlock Team is thrilled to announce the unveiling of a new office in LSU’s Innovation Park at Baton Rouge, LA.
 This addition brings our total number of offices up to 5, including already established headquarters in Portland, Oregon and additional operations in New York, London, and Tel Aviv, Israel.

 The new Baton Rouge office, which is distinguished by a partnership with LSU’s Innovation Park enables direct connections to LSU’s Information Systems and Computer Science programs, and has a special significance for our Louisiana born-and-raised CTO, John Morello, who shares his take on the new office here.